-NATIONAL ENERGY TECHNOLOGY LABORATORY To address the challenge of leading our Nation to secure national independence from rare earth element (REE) offshore reliance, DOE in 2014 performed an initial assessment under its Feasibility of Recovering Rare Earth Elements program, to assess the potential recovery of REE from coal and coal by-products which included run-of-mine coal, coal refuse (mineral matter that is removed from coal), clay/sandstone over/under-burden materials, ash (coal combustion residuals), and aqueous effluents such as acid mine drainage (AMD), and associated solids and precipitates resulting from AMD treatment.
-After reporting its findings in the DOE 2015 Report to Congress, the Department initiated a multi-year research, development and demonstration (RD&D) effort to demonstrate both the technical and economic feasibility of extracting, separating and recovering REE from these domestic coal-based resource materials.
-Basic and applied science research projects were conducted at national laboratories, small business organizations and at numerous universities which led in 2016 to the design, construction and operation of bench- and small pilot-scale facilities, and in 2018 to the production of small quantities (e.g., ~100 gm/day) of 90% (900,000 ppm) high purity, mixed rare earth oxides (MREO) using conventional physical beneficiation and chemical separation processes.
-Currently, state-of-the-art, conventional separation, process system concepts are being assessed for near-future production of 1-3 tonnes/day of high-purity MREO from coal-based resources in engineering prototype facilities.
+NATIONAL ENERGY TECHNOLOGY LABORATORY To address the challenge of leading our nation to secure national independence from rare earth element (REE) offshore reliance, DOE performed an initial assessment under its Feasibility of Recovering Rare Earth Elements program to assess the potential recovery of REE from coal, coal by-products, and waste materials.
+This included run-of-mine coal, coal refuse (mineral matter that is removed from coal), clay/sandstone over/under-burden materials, ash (coal combustion residuals), aqueous effluents such as acid mine drainage (AMD), and associated solids and precipitates resulting from AMD treatment.
+After reporting its findings in the DOE 2015 Report to Congress, the department initiated a multi-year research, development and demonstration (RD&D) effort to demonstrate both the technical and economic feasibility of extracting, separating and recovering REE from these domestic coal-based resource materials.
+Basic and applied research projects were conducted at national laboratories, small business organizations, and numerous universities.
+This led (in 2016) to the design, construction, and operation of bench-scale and small pilot-scale facilities, and in 2018 to the production of small quantities (e.g., ~100 gm/day) of 90% (900,000 ppm) high purity, mixed rare earth oxides (MREO) using conventional physical beneficiation and chemical separation processes.
+Currently, conventional separation process system concepts are being assessed for nearfuture production of 1-3 tonnes/day of high-purity MREO from coal-based resources in engineering prototype facilities.

-RARE EARTH ELEMENTS AND CRITICAL MINERALS

 In order to comply with Executive Order 13817 [1], DOE's program expanded its technology development effort in 2019 to include the recovery of critical minerals (CM) from coal-based resources.
 As a result, DOE's program in 2020, renamed as the Critical Minerals Sustainability program, required existing domestic small pilot-scale facilities to co-produce CM in addition to producing REE.
-In 2021, DOE's program plans to initiate basinal coalition efforts to address realization of the full economic potential value of U.S. natural resources for producing REE, CM, and high-value, nonfuel, carbon-based products, and to holistically assess not only upstream mining of resources and physical separation (e.g., beneficiation), but also midstream processing, separation, recovery and purification of critical and high-value materials, and ultimately onshore downstream manufacturing that incorporates these materials into commodity or national defense products.
+In 2021, DOE Fossil Energy Carbon Management's (FECM) program initiated basinal coalition efforts to address the full economic potential value of U.S. natural resources for producing REE, CM, and high-value, nonfuel, carbon-based products, and to holistically assess not only upstream mining of resources and physical separation (e.g., beneficiation), but also midstream processing, separation, recovery and purification of critical and high-value materials, and ultimately onshore downstream manufacturing that incorporates these materials into consumer or national defense products.
+Additionally, in 2021, efforts were initiated that addressed the development of innovative, cost-reduced processing for the separation of mixed critical minerals into individual or binary, high purity rare earth oxides (REO) and CM, and reduction of these materials to metals for use in alloy production, advanced technology development, and component manufacturing.
+[1] Executive Order 13817, A Federal Strategy to Ensure Secure and Reliable Supplies of Critical Minerals, December 20, 2017.
 PROGRAM MISSION

-The over-arching mission of DOE-NETL's Feasibility of Recovering Rare Earth Elements-Critical Minerals Sustainability program has been the development of an economically competitive and sustainable domestic supply of rare earth elements and critical minerals within the U.S.

-PROGRAM GOALS

-The goals of the program are production of 1-3 tonnes/day of high purity mixed rare earth oxides/salts in domestic engineering-scale prototype separation facilities by 2026.

-PROGRAM OBJECTIVES